babsonnexus/stream-link-manager-for-channels/README.md

 There are two components that relate to this.
 First is the quality of the links provided by JustWatch.
 For instance, with Disney+, JustWatch only has links to generic landing pages and does not have individual episode information like it has for Hulu.
 There is nothing that can be done aside from requesting that JustWatch updates their data.

 The second situation is that even though JustWatch provides links to more generic areas, there may be systematic ways to correct them.
 As an example, JustWatch provides a link to a movie on Netflix that looks like this: ```http://www.netflix.com/title/81078554```.
 However, if you replace ```title``` with ```watch```, it will play automatically.
 This being a “systematic way” to do a replace, it was implemented into <b>Stream Link Manager for Channels</b>.
 If you have more examples that could be accomplished this way, please put in a request and it will be added.

+### I set the scheduler for a certain time and it is running hours earlier/later. | The time showing in the logs is wrong.
+Follow the directions related to "TIMEZONE" in the installation steps above.

 ### | ANOTHER QUESTION |
 | MORE COMING SOON |